-- □ ParameterEditor button located at the top of the configuration files list launches the ParameterEditor application with the selected configuration files already loaded.
-See section Error!
-Reference source not found. - Refresh button reloads all configuration files, reading them from the file system and updating the session parameters.
-It is recommended to do this after editing configuration files with the ParameterEditor.
+- ☐ ParameterEditor button located at the top of the configuration files list launches the ParameterEditor application with the selected configuration files already loaded.
+See [RD-PE]. - □ Refresh button reloads all configuration files, reading them from the file system and updating the session parameters.
+It is recommended to do this after editing configuration files with other tool.
 Caution: All changes in parameter values made from openSF interface will be lost.